speedyfriend67/Swifile-FileManager/README.md

 - Use the sorting options in the navigation bar to sort files.
 - Use the search bar to search for files by name.
 - Tap on a folder to navigate into it and view its contents.
-- Tap on a file to perform actions such as opening or deleting it.
+- Swipe on any list cell to view its available options.

 ## Future Updates